Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/4.-Console-app-calls-web-API-with-PoP/README.md

     services.AddControllers();
 }

 `AddPop`, really leverages the `SignedHttpRequest` feature in `Identity.Model` (middleware library).
 The incoming tokens ends-up being handled by an ASP.NET Core handler named `SignedHttpRequestAuthenticationHandler`.
+For details see [SignedHttpRequestAuthenticationHandler.cs](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/blob/7d999f6180ea90171b9a90ca931a0d3de2c035f5/Microsoft.Identity.Web/SignedHttpRequest/SignedHttpRequestAuthenticationHandler.cs#L44) from line 44.

 ### Update the `TodoListClient` to call the `TodoListService` running in Azure Web Sites